elbangue/clas_corca/README.md

 **********Requeriments************

-Python and Biopython installed in your computer.
+Python and Biopython installed on your computer.

 Data must be in fasta format and harboring the same ID for ga4 and caa5 sequences from the same isolate.